Draygon152/MAGIC/README.md

   checkboxes must be checked for the game to begin.
 This will be changed in future builds.
 Extra effects for many spells are still a work in progress.
-The lightning spell effect is partially implemented, when the projectile has finished travelling its' path, it will teleport the player who casted it to the projectile's end location.
+The lightning spell effect is partially implemented, when the projectile has finished travelling its path, it will teleport the player who casted it to the projectile's end location.
   If it collides with an enemy or terrain object, it will teleport the player directly onto that collision target.
 This is expected behavior that will be patched out.
 Trees now have collision boxes, and the pine trees in particular have deceptively large